meemo/hasher/README.md

 *I'm amazing at naming programs.*

 hasher is a program that will be able compute a number of different hashes while only reading a file once.
+A buffer is read and then threads are spawned for each selected hash, resulting in huge speed gains over hashing sequentially.

+Currently this will spit out a bunch of JSON files at the designated directory, however this will change soon.

 ## Building